thomaspaulin/candy/README.md

 ### Essays

-`essays` are the default dynamic content, representing articles, blog posts, etc. You can add a `_index.md` to add a custom introduction to the list of essays page, similar to the homepage.
+`articles` are the default dynamic content, representing articles, blog posts, etc. You can add a `_index.md` to add a custom introduction to the list of articles page, similar to the homepage.
 These have specific layouts applied to them.

 ### Other